vegaprotocol/vega.xyz/content/_index.md

   link = "about"

   [[linkblocks.links]]
-  title = "What is vega?"
+  title = "What is Vega?"
   link = "about#what-is-vega"
   highlight = "true"